 Death Makes No Distinction is joint DD Revs Book of the Month

 Death Makes No Distinction was selected as joint Book of the Month by Discovering Diamonds in September 2019.
-“The characters are well-drawn, the plot is tight and highlights the difficulties of an ordinary ‘policeman’ trying to make headway in the days when only the intuition, talents and determination of men like Dan Foster could hope to succeed.”
-Find out more here.
+“The characters are well-drawn, the plot is tight and highlights the difficulties of an ordinary ‘policeman’ trying to make headway in the days when only the intuition, talents and determination of men like Dan Foster could hope to succeed.
+A very good read indeed.”
+Read the full review at Discovering Diamonds.

 Death Makes No Distinction awarded Chill With a Book Premier Readers’ Award